 Cosplay weapons and props are allowed, with some restrictions.
 The short version: if it could be mistaken for a real weapon or used as a weapon – it is not permitted.
 No real swords will be allowed, even for a cosplay prop, and will be confiscated.
 Obviously fake swords used as cosplay props are allowed.
 Small wooden baseball bats are allowed.
 No guns (even props) will be permitted.
 Archery bows are allowed but no arrows.
 If in doubt, please ask us if the item you are thinking of bringing is allowed.

-Please note that if you bring any kind of prop or cosplay weapon against the restrictions of the Ontario Science Centre that they may be confiscated.
+Please note that if you bring any kind of prop or cosplay weapon against the restrictions of the venue that they may be confiscated.
 People who are found to be using cosplay weapons to fight with other guests may be asked to leave.

 Is there a coat/bag check?

-We do not currently operate a coat/bag check service, however the Ontario Science Centre has many lockers available for a nominal fee that you can use to store belongings you do not wish to carry all day.
+We do not currently operate a coat/bag check service.
 We have limited storage available for convention crew only.

 Are we allowed to bring alcohol?

 No. This is an alcohol free event.
-Anyone found to have brought in alcohol will be escorted out of the event without a refund and reported to Science Centre staff.
+Anyone found to have brought in alcohol will be escorted out of the event without a refund and reported to Japanese Canadian Cultural Centre staff.

 Are there any food restrictions?

-Outside food is allowed within the event space.
-In the past we have had limited restrictions due to allergy concerns.
+Outside food is allowed within the event space for personal consumption.
+In the past we have had implemented minor restrictions due to allergy concerns.
 Any allergy restrictions that we may have will be clearly posted at all entry points to the event.
 If you are bringing an item to eat that goes against the allergy policy, please enjoy it outside of event space and wash your hands before returning.

 Is there any food available on site/nearby?

-There are a number of restaurants outside the Science Centre.
-There is a selection of options across the street within a short walking distance and some additional restaurants within walking distance, just past Eglinton avenue.
+There are a number of restaurants outside the Japanese Canadian Cultural Centre, many within a short walking distance.
 There is also a grocery store (Superstore) at Don Mills and Eglinton avenue.
 Additional food options are available in a short driving distance.
 We recommend using Google Maps to search nearby for food options that will suit your needs.